Acute Stress Disorder

 General

-- Consider early intervention with trauma-focused cognitive-behavioral therapy (CBT).
+- First-line intervention is trauma-focused cognitive-behavioral therapy (CBT).

 Pharmacotherapy